Crawling In Vomits (1988)

 was something interesting and unique; worthy of setting them apart from various other underground bands.

-a demo recorded in 1988, but the sound is remarkably clear.
-There exists a noticeable low end that adds a bit of depth to
+from a demo recorded in 1988, but the sound is remarkably clear.
+There exists a noticeable low end that adds a bit of depth

-the songs, rather than consisting of pure treble.
-The opening riff is slow and somber, imbuing the listener with a sense of
+to the songs, rather than consisting of pure treble.
+The opening riff is slow and somber, imbuing the listener with a sense

-doom.
+of doom.
 In no time, the pace picks up and the sound is dominated by the tremolo riffs and evil vocals.
-Hellslaughter had a darker
+Hellslaughter had

-approach than many of his Swedish peers.
-Around the midway point, the tempo slows down a bit, going into some old school riffs
+a darker approach than many of his Swedish peers.
+Around the midway point, the tempo slows down a bit, going into some old

-that wouldn't be out of place on a NWOBHM release from a decade prior.
-By the end of the song, it returns to the same melody
+school riffs that wouldn't be out of place on a NWOBHM release from a decade prior.
+By the end of the song, it returns to

 with another NWOBHM-styled riff.
 Even early on, Treblinka displayed a sense of melody that many other bands lacked.
 After